Manuuuu21/Crypto-Practice-Trading/README.md

-# 🚀 Crypto Practice Trading
+# 🚀 Crypto Trading Simulator

 A cryptocurrency trading simulator for practicing spot and futures trading with realistic candlestick charts.